rexresearch

 [0065] As a simple means of estimating the efficacy of the

-molecular change process when water, for example, is the secondary
+molecular change process when water, for example, is the

-point in the process, a pH meter can be attached to an outlet
+determining an end point in the process, a pH meter can be

-valve in the holding tank, or water samples can be withdrawn from
+attached to an outlet valve in the holding tank, or water

-the tank for pH measurement.
+samples can be withdrawn from the tank for pH measurement.

-[0066] The pH of the sample should be taken at commencement of the
+[0066] The pH of the sample should be taken at commencement of

-effectively.
+carried out effectively.
 These

-up to a range of pH 8.0 to 9.0 or beyond.
+numeric value, up to a range of pH 8.0 to 9.0 or beyond.

 [0067] Another relatively simple test that can be performed when

-water is the secondary material undergoing treatment to assess the
+water is the secondary material undergoing treatment to assess

-tank.
+from the tank.

-[0068] The crank handle 126 is turned either by hand or by a power
+[0068] The crank handle 126 is turned either by hand or by a

-material that increases surface contact between the secondary
+secondary material that increases surface contact between the

-available to turn the crank handle, this can be run at a slow
+power source is available to turn the crank handle, this can be

-revolution for about one hour, and restart after a one-hour break.
+run at a slow revolution for about one hour, and restart after a

-to those operating the system(s).
+convenient to those operating the system(s).

 [0069] The time necessary to induce molecular change of the